rickmb/vagrant-ansible/README.md

 * **development** : This file contains the hosts Ansible has to provision for development.
 It's just a single entry with the IP address of the Vagrant box.
 * **caas-development.yml** : This is the playbook for a CaaS development box.
 It's basically just a lost of "roles" to be applied.
 Just read the file.
 * **roles/** : This contains various partial playbooks for specific purposes.
 The structure is based on Ansible's best practices guide and defaults.
 Some of these roles are ridiculously simple, but splitting them up this way allows re-use without duplication.

+The roles folder structure makes the Ansible playbook look a bit more complex than it really is.
+For instance, 95% of what you need for a LAMP system is all in this single file: https://github.com/rickmb/vagrant-ansible/blob/master/ansible/roles/common/tasks/main.yml

 #### roles/